New Wheel of Time trailer shows what's at stake in Amazon Prime's next big hit

 After she locates five young adults, one of whom may be the Dragon's reincarnation, Moiraine leads the group on a perilous world-spanning journey that will decide the fate of the Randlands.
 Why?
 Well, the Dragon Reborn might not just destroy the Dark One, but could also destroy the world itself.

-The Wheel of Time's first three episodes launche exclusively on Amazon Prime Video on Friday, November 19.
-The remaining three season 1 entries will arrive weekly following that date.
+The Wheel of Time's first three episodes launch exclusively on Amazon Prime Video on Friday, November 19.
+The remaining three season 1 instalments will arrive weekly following that date.

 The Wheel of Time may offer a fascinating insight into another Amazon fantasy TV show